fedeghe/testone/source/README.md

 - some relevant numerical performance informations

     <details>
-    <summary>when everything runs smooth the outcome will look like this</summary>
+    <summary>click to see how the output will look alike when everything runs smoothly</summary>

     ``` js
     {